 Beading as a Way of Life: Inspiration and Advice from Carol Cypher

 Carol Huber Cypher, a professional bead artist, recently came to Interweave to film a course series on her specialty: African polygon stitch and African helix stitch.
 She ended up having so much information that she filmed three courses in a new series, Exploring New Textured Tubular Beadwork.
-This series includes the course Polygon Stitch 101.
-Her other two courses will be available later this year from the Interweave Store.
+This series includes the courses Polygon Stitch 101, Beyond the Basics of Polygon Stitch, and African Helix Stitch 101.

 When I heard that Carol was coming to Interweave I was extremely excited!
 I had just worked through her book, Mastering Beadwork, and was excited to get some inspiration and advice from the expert herself.
 Unfortunately, I was out of the office while she was here.
 However, Carol was kind enough to let me interview her via FaceTime!
 So I called her up and asked her some questions that I, as a beginner, was dying to know!